English text ENNorsk tekst NO

 How it works

 Bass is handled by separate subwoofers.
-This is beneficial for both midrange and bass, because the units can both be constructed and placed optimally in relation to the frequency range they cover.
+This is beneficial for both midrange and bass, because the units can now be designed and placed optimally for the frequency range they cover.

 Separate bass-system also provides flexibility.
 Bass-system is chosen according to room size and preferences, and can also be upgraded if the need or desire for more bass arises.
 The larger Compact Horn models can be stacked in multiple units to provide enough capacity for a live concert in large rooms, budget is the only limit.